shafiemukhre/software-notes/to-learn-and-to-do-masterlist.md

+## General
+- Notes should have lots of bullet points, tables, diagrams, and examples.
+- Add "tips" call-outs on how to memorize the section when you can.

 ## Frontend

 - [] use storybook. see [this storybook example for react-spreadsheet](https://iddan.github.io/react-spreadsheet/storybook/?path=/story/spreadsheet--basic)
 - [] check styleX
 - [] write note for scss https://www.youtube.com/watch?v=kFA-ZJ9KTqs
+- [ ] blender, react-three-fiber + react-three-rapier (the physics engine)

 ## Database modelling